openAVproductions/openAV-manual/source/luppp.rst

 Back to Luppp.
 On one track you need to enable the Key-Button.
 This way the output of the track is the trigger for the sidechain effect.
 Now you can send each track with the knob above the Key-Button to the plugin.
-If you want to see how its works, watch these videos:
+If you want to see how it's works, watch these videos:

 * Explanation: https://www.youtube.com/watch?v=-AwtMUeBc9w
 * Showcase: https://www.youtube.com/watch?v=bPJQs6w2XQc